 John specialises in employment, commercial and sports law.
-He often advises on cross-over cases before the High Court, specialist tribunals or arbitral panels.
+He often acts in cross-over cases before the High Court, specialist tribunals or arbitration panels.
 Before coming to the Bar John was Vice President of a corporate advisory and investment fund and now also uses his practical experience in banking/funds, shareholder or partnership cases.

-John is the only junior at the Bar below 13-years' call who is ranked by the leading legal directory, Chambers and Partners, in both employment and sports law.
-Overall he is 1 of only 4 junior barristers ranked in those areas.
-Recent legal directory commentaries include:
+John is the only junior at the Bar below 13-years' call who is ranked by Chambers and Partners in both employment and sports law.
+Overall he is 1 of only 2 junior barristers ranked in those areas.
+Recent legal directory comments include:

 Chambers and Partners 2014 finds John a popular choice to act as junior counsel, who is frequently engaged by a range of leading silks, and was recently led in a substantial breach of fiduciary duties case.
 It notes that "He's got the right balance between demonstrating his intellect and fitting in as part of a team when appropriate" and "He's exactly the sort of person you want for sensible responsive employment advice, and offers first-class legal analysis." (employment).

 It also highlights that John acts in disciplinary matters, commercial disputes and contractual cases between individuals and agents.
 His practice is focused on football and rugby, but he also undertakes motor racing and cricket cases, and emphasises that "He is commercial and responsive.
 He picks things up quickly and when time is of the essence he will do things very quickly indeed.
 He is very user-friendly." (sport).

 Chambers and Partners 2013 labels John as having "strong advocacy skills and a smooth and charming manner with clients" (employment) and as "developing a considerable profile in sports law" (sport).

 Legal 500 2013 notes John for handling sports disciplinary cases and his "honed judgment" (media, entertainment and sport).